angelinagyves/Loan-Approval-Predictor/README.md

 ## Interpreting Results

-** Results may vary from run-to-run as the random test data varies. **
+** Results may vary from run-to-run as the random test data varies **

 There are many labeled graphs provided to visualize effects, all of which have comment code indicating where they came from and what they compare/show.